 From a botanical standpoint, one of the most popular and widely cultivated table and wine grapes is Vitis vinifera (Common Grape Vine), and several thousand varieties of this grape exist across Europe.
 In the United States, native species of Vitis grapes include Vitis labrusca (which includes the Concord grape) and Vitis rotundifolia (which includes the muscadine grapes).
 In Asia, one native grape that is widely-cultivated is Vitis amurensis (the Amur grape).
 And from a commercial standpoint, varieties of grapes from around the world have now been hybridized to produce unique blends of flavor, texture, and environmental suitability.

-The types of Grapes
+The Types of Grapes

-Table and Wine Grapes
+Table or Wine Grapes

 The grapes that are commercially cultivated are also called table grapes or wine grapes, based on their intended consumption method.
 While almost all of them belong to the same species, Vitis Vinifera, table grapes and wine grapes have significant differences.
 They are brought about through something called "selective breeding."
 Those who cultivate table grapes tend to have large, seedless fruits with relatively thin skin.
 Whereas wine grapes are smaller, usually seeded, and have relatively thick skins, which is a much desirable characteristic in winemaking since much of the aroma in wine comes from the grapes' skin.
 Wine grapes also tend to be very sweet.
 They are harvested at the time when their juice is approximately 24% sugar by weight.
 In comparison, commercially produced "100% grape juice", made from table grapes, is usually around 15% sugar by weight.